If you are injured in a restaurant accident, you can file a personal injury claim for damages. Lawsuits for compensation can be filed against:

-When filing a personal injury lawsuit, the victim will include as defendants anyone who may have some liability for the accident.
+When filing a personal injury lawsuit, you will include as defendants anyone who may have some liability for the accident.
 This may include individuals and companies, and may involve multiple defendants who share some responsibility for causing the accident.

 In a restaurant accident claim, defendants may include:

 - Restaurant owner,

 - Other restaurant patrons, or